 There have been several human WNV cases reported in the UK.
-In 2006 a member of the armed forces stationed in Canada was diagnosed with WNV infection on his return to the UK and in 2007 a Canadian resident became ill when visiting the UK.
+In 2006 a member of the armed forces stationed in Canada was diagnosed with WNV infection on his return to the UK, and in 2007 a Canadian resident became ill when visiting the UK.
 The first two cases of imported WNV in Scotland were reported in 2014, both from endemic countries outside the EU.
 In 2017, one case of WNV was imported into the UK (out of South Africa), four in 2018 (out of Hungary and North America) and one case in 2019.
-No indigenous cases of WNV have been reported in the UK (HAIRS risk assessment, accessible at: Qualitative assessment of risk West Nile virus presents to UK health - www.gov.uk).
+No indigenous cases of WNV have been reported in the UK.

-In 2010 the mosquito Culex modestus, largely responsible for transmission of WNV between birds, horses and humans, in Southern Europe, was reported in the UK.
+In 2010 the mosquito Cx. modestus, largely responsible for transmission of WNV between birds, horses and humans, in Southern Europe, was reported in the UK.
 The map below shows where these mosquitoes have been detected.
-To date C. modestus has not been detected elsewhere in England.
+To date Cx. modestus has not been detected elsewhere in England.

-Figure 2: Map showing known distribution of Culex modestus mosquitoes in south-east England Accessible at: West Nile virus: epidemiology, diagnosis and prevention - www.gov.uk
+Figure 2.
+Map showing known distribution of Culex modestus mosquitoes in south-east England.9

-Since the UK Blood Transfusion Services implementation of WNV NAT testing for blood donors with relevant travel history (2012-2013), no donors have been confirmed positive for WNV RNA (more than 385,000 donors tested).
+Since the UK Blood Services' implementation of WNV NAT testing for blood donors with relevant travel history (2012-2013), no donors have been confirmed positive for WNV RNA (more than 456,000 donors tested).

-UK Blood Transfusion Services WNV risk reduction strategies
+UK Blood Services WNV risk reduction strategies

-The EU Blood Safety Directive (and the Blood Safety and Quality Regulations) requires that travellers from an area with ongoing transmission of WNV in humans should be deferred for 28 days.
+The EU Blood Safety Directive (and the Blood Safety and Quality Regulations 2005) requires that travellers from an area with ongoing transmission of WNV in humans should be deferred for 28 days.
 Originally there was no provision within the Directive for WNV NAT testing in place of deferral, as a strategy for travellers returning from an affected area.
-The directive became UK statutory law as the Blood Safety and Quality Regulations 2005.
-Thereafter UK Blood Transfusion Services deferred travellers returning from areas at risk of WNV.
+The Directive became UK statutory law as the Blood Safety and Quality Regulations 2005.
+Thereafter, UK Blood Services deferred travellers returning from areas at risk\ of WNV.
 In 2012 a review of the 'WNV Preparedness Plan' agreed that WNV NAT testing could be applied by blood establishments in non-affected areas to donations from travellers returning within 28 days from an affected area if donor deferral would threaten the sufficiency of the blood supply.
 A 2014 amendment to the EU Blood Safety Directive supported this stance.